caltechlibrary/pubarchiver/README.md

 The [vector artwork](https://thenounproject.com/search/?q=archive&i=158401) used as a starting point for the logo for this repository was created by [Thomas Helbig](https://thenounproject.com/dergraph/) for the [Noun Project](https://thenounproject.com).
 It is licensed under the Creative Commons [Attribution 3.0 Unported](https://creativecommons.org/licenses/by/3.0/deed.en) license.
 The vector graphics was modified by Mike Hucka to change the color.

+[Nick Stiffler](https://github.com/nickstiffler) from the [microPublication.org team](https://www.micropublication.org/contact-us/) helped figure out the requirements for PMC output (introduced in version 1.9), helped guide development of microarchiver, and engaged in many discussions about microPublication.org's needs.

 Microarchiver makes use of numerous open-source packages, without which it would have been effectively impossible to develop Microarchiver with the resources we had.
 We want to acknowledge this debt.
 In alphabetical order, the packages are:

 * [colorful](https://github.com/timofurrer/colorful) &ndash; terminal/text string styling